solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Sometimes adjoining circles in contact are incomplete, one pressing into the other.
 Sections show the nummulitic structure passing continuously from the circles to the embedding matrix.

 Cyclocrinus is a concretionary lithomorph and owes its structure to the action of physical causes.
-A comparison with other lithomorphs such as Receptaculites, Parkeria, Fulwell concretions, _etc._, will, I think, explain the course of "evolution" of this marvellous lithomorph.
+A comparison with other lithomorphs such as Receptaculites, _Parkeria_, Fulwell concretions, _etc._, will, I think, explain the course of "evolution" of this marvellous lithomorph.
 In some of the Fulwell concretions, as Mr. G. Abbott has shown, there is an initial stage with pillars radiating from an excentric point.
 Sometimes the densely-packed radial pillars have radial spaces between them, the pillars themselves being as walls to those spaces, so that an appearance of radial tubes arises.
 Further in the apparent course of evolution of certain mince-pie-shaped concretions, Mr. Abbott found that the pillars _disappeared_ and that they were replaced by concentric laminae.
 In Cyclocrinus there are densely-packed lance-shaped rods with fine radial spaces between.
 The ends of the radii surround the ends of the spaces, which are usually hemispherical.
 Sometimes the radial spaces open out gradually as in "Coelosphaeridium," but in Cyclocrinus the spaces open abruptly, by means of a circular pore, into the floor of a hemispherical cup; or rather it should be said that the radial linear spaces expand suddenly into hemispherical spaces.

 The areas which cover the spaces at the surface become differentiated out as hexagonal lids, on each of which patterns arise.